-When referred to EPC clients are prioritised to ensure those most in need receive services within an appropriate timeline.
+When referred to EPC, clients are prioritised to ensure those most in need receive services within an appropriate timeline.

 We work with people who have been diagnosed with a terminal condition, with little or no prospect of cure, and for whom the primary treatment goal is quality of life.
-We work with their carers who may be a family member, friend, neighbor or significant support person.
+We work with their carers who may be a family member, friend, neighbour or significant support person.

 The people we work with may benefit from specialist, home based palliative care in one or more of the following ways:

 - Assessment and treatment of a range of symptoms

 - Spiritual, social or psychological support to affirm life and regard dying as a normal process